-(3) Pursuant to Rule 416 under the Securities Act, the shares of common stock registered hereby also include an indeterminate number of additional shares of common stock as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.
+Pursuant to Rule 416 under the Securities Act, the shares of common stock registered hereby also include an indeterminate number of additional shares of common stock as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or other similar transactions.

-(4) In accordance with Rule 457(g) under the Securities Act, because the shares of the Registrant's common stock underlying the underwriter's warrants are registered hereby, no separate registration fee is required with respect to the warrants registered hereby.
+(3) In accordance with Rule 457(g) under the Securities Act, because the shares of common stock underlying the warrants are registered hereby, no separate registration fee is required with respect to the warrants.

-(5) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
-The warrants are exercisable at a per share exercise price equal to 125% of the public offering price.
-As estimated solely for the purpose of recalculating the registration fee pursuant to Rule 457(g) under the Securities Act, the proposed maximum aggregate offering price of the underwriter's warrants is \$375,000, which is equal to 125% of \$300,000 (5% of \$6,000,000).
+(4) No separate fee is required pursuant to Rule 457(i) under the Securities Act.
+Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
+The underwriter's warrants are exercisable at a per share exercise price equal to 125% of the public offering price per share of common stock.
+The proposed maximum aggregate offering price of the underwriter's warrants is \$375,000, which is equal to 125% of \$300,000 (5% of \$6,000,000).